Press ESC to close

 There’s no federal cap on how much gold you can own, but storage logistics change significantly once you’re holding more than a few ounces.

-How to sell gold bars
+How do I sell my gold bars?

 Gold bars are easy to sell, but liquidity varies by brand and size.

 Bars from LBMA-certified refiners are accepted by virtually all reputable dealers.
 Lesser-known or uncertified bars may be harder to move at fair prices.
-Depending on your state, sales tax may apply to the transaction, so it’s worth confirming before you buy or sell.

 Swiss America has helped investors buy physical gold and silver for more than four decades.
 Our team includes specialists who can help with bar selection, IRA setup, and storage, whether you’re buying your first ounce or adding to an existing position.